AdobeDocs/certification.en/help/certifications/acc/acc-renew.md

 ![Certification Expert Badge](/help/certifications/assets/expert-badge-small.png) ![Certification Master Badge](/help/certifications/assets/master-badge-small.png)

 >[!NOTE]
 >
 >Adobe Campaign Certified Professional renewal **(coming in 2024)**!

->[!NOTE]
->
->IMPORTANT: You will only need to pass this one exam in order to renew any expert and master level Campaign Classic certifications.

 **Exam details - Adobe Campaign Classic renewal**